 How many retirement accounts do you and your spouse have?
-Do you both have Roth IRAs and 401k retirement plans at work?
+Do you both have Roth IRAs and a 401k retirement plan at work?
+Or, old ones from a former job?

 You may find out after closer inspection that your separate plans do not mesh well with each other.
 In fact, you may find yourself poorly diversified with a lot of fund overlap if you are not too careful.